2014 Cork County Council election

-A Cork County Council election was held in Ireland on 23 May 2014 as part of that year's local elections.
-Fifty-five councillors were elected from a field of 114 candidates for a five-year term of office from eight local electoral areas by proportional representation with a single transferable vote.
+An election to all 55 seats on Cork County Council was held on 23 May 2014 as part of the 2014 Irish local elections, contested by a field of 114 candidates.
+County Cork was divided into 8 local electoral areas to elect councillors for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV).

 Cork County Council was expanded by seven seats to a total of 55 members for the 2014 elections.
 Fianna Fáil emerged after the local elections as the largest party in Cork for the first time since 1991, having won 17 seats and 5 gains in total.
 The party won three seats in each of Ballincollig-Carrigaline, Fermoy and West Cork and took two seats in Bandon-Kinsale, Blarney-Macroom and Kanturk-Mallow.
 Fine Gael lost 6 seats in all to emerge with 16 seats.
 The party's best results were in Ballincollig-Carrigaline and Bandon-Kinsale where they won 3 seats and Blarney-Macroom, Cobh, East Cork and West Cork where they won 2 seats.
 Sinn Féin won 10 seats in total, including 9 gains, with the party's best results coming in Ballincollig-Carrigaline and Cobh where they won 2 seats each.
 Labour had a very bad election losing 5 seats and returning with just 2 seats.
 Independents gained 4 seats, bringing their total to 10 seats.